zhenhao23/Loreal-WhateverWorks/README.md

   - ratio of polarized aspects to total aspects for each comment

 v) Relevance Score
-  - scale between 0 and 1
+  - Get from 5. and scale between 0 and 1

+#### Combine Key Features as KPI score

 - Scale Key Features
   - used MinMaxScaler